Take out a loan to start a coworking space

 The process usually takes between four and eight weeks.
 Good preparation and complete documentation can significantly shorten the processing time.

-What is the advantage of a KfW loan compared to a regular bank loan?
+What is the advantage of a KfW loan compared with a standard bank loan?

-KfW loans often offer more favourable interest rates, long terms, grace periods without repayments, and a liability release for your commercial bank.
-This facilitates lending as the risk for the bank decreases.
+KfW loans often offer lower interest rates, long terms, repayment-free initial years and a liability exemption for your bank.
+This makes lending easier, as the risk for the bank decreases.

-Do I have to be personally liable for the loan?
+Will I be personally liable for the loan with my private assets?

-Yes, for most startup loans, especially if you are setting up as a sole proprietorship or a partnership (GbR), you are personally liable with your private assets.
-Even when founding a GmbH, a personal guarantee from the managing director is often required.
+Yes, for most start-up loans, especially if you are setting up as a sole trader or a GbR, you are personally liable without limitation with your private assets.
+Even when setting up a GmbH, a personal guarantee from the managing director is often required.

 Which insurance is most important for a coworking space?

-Business liability insurance is absolutely essential as it covers damages to third parties (e.g., a customer trips over a cable).
+Public liability insurance is absolutely essential, as it steps in when third parties suffer damage (e.g. a customer trips over a cable).
 Closely followed by contents insurance, which protects your valuable inventory.

 Where can I apply for a KfW promotional loan?

-KfW loans are not applied for directly through KfW but always via a financing partner, usually your local bank (e.g. Sparkasse, Volksbank or a private bank).
-After reviewing, this partner forwards the application to KfW.
+KfW loans are not applied for directly from KfW, but always through a financing partner, usually your bank (e.g. Sparkasse, Volksbank or a private bank).
+After reviewing the application, this partner forwards it to KfW.

 Subscribe to our newsletter